 - Seattle: City of Seattle

 A hackathon called A City for All was held to coincide with the National Day for Civic Hacking.
 The event helped participants learn about age-friendly initiatives and related issues.
-[WWL] Watch a video about this project
+[WWL] Video

 - Charleston: Faith in Action of the Greater Kanawha Valley

 The grant was used to run a volunteer program that assists older adults with daily tasks.
-[WWL] Watch a video about this project
+[WWL] Video

 - Hinton: City of Hinton Historic Landmarks Commission